keanehauck/keanehauck.github.io/collections/_posts/2025-06-09-probability.md

 As we can see, 2/3 scenarios win the car by swapping.

 After (unsuccessfully) trying to explain this to my grandfather and other family, it got me thinking about the topic of probability in general.
 I have actually never taken a probability course, and it's one of the areas of quantitative methodology that I'm probably weakest in.
 So, I figured that it would be a good idea to get a basic intro to some of the ideas in probability theory.
+Thus the second installment of Grad School Scramble™ was born.

 ### Preparation